$\textit{Ab initio}$ Theory of Eliminating Surface Oxides of Superconductors with Noble-Metal Encapsulation

-Figure~\ref{fig:bilayer} shows the calculated \(T_c/T_c^{\text{bulk}}\) for Nb/N and Ta/N bilayers versus the thickness ratio \(d_N/d_S\).
-In the small-thickness limit (\(d_N/d_S\sim0.1\)) an adhesion layer adds only a few-percent penalty on either substrate, whereas increasing \(d_N/d_S\) rapidly suppresses \(T_c\).
+Figure~\ref{fig:bilayer} shows the calculated \(T_c/T_c^{\text{bulk}}\) for Nb/N and Ta/N bilayers versus the thickness ratio \(d_N/d_S\), together with available experimental data~\cite{yagoubov2001development,chattaraj2025preventing,banerjee2003proximity,potenza2007layer,chang2025eliminating}.
+In general there is excellent agreement with our calculations in the Cooper limit, with the exception of Au on Ta substrates, which is thought to be due to the inverse-proximity effect recently studied in Ref.~\cite{lin2024inverse}.
+In the small-thickness limit (\(d_N/d_S\sim0.1\)), an adhesion layer adds only a penalty of a few percent on either substrate, whereas increasing \(d_N/d_S\) rapidly suppresses \(T_c\).
 The dashed band (\(T_c/T_c^{\text{bulk}}\ge 0.8\)) defines a conservative safe envelope.
 Accordingly, the total normal-metal thickness should be kept in the low-\(d_N/d_S\) regime where adsorption already saturates; within this regime Au, Pd, and Pt perform comparably.
 Ta on Nb preserves $T_c/T_c^{\text{bulk}}\ge 0.9$ even for comparable thicknesses of the bilayers.
-This is due to an improved proximity effect coming from the superconducting nature of Ta itself, explaining why Nb-based superconducting qubits capped with this metal perform better than substrates capped with Au at high thicknesses.
-Zr is also attractive as a sacrificial getter: it preserves superconductivity and exhibits strongly favorable interstitial formation energies for attracting O, N, and H.
+This arises from the improved proximity effect associated with the superconducting nature of Ta itself, explaining why Nb-based superconducting qubits capped with Ta perform better than substrates capped with Au at large thicknesses~\cite{bal2024systematic}.
+Zr is also attractive as a sacrificial getter: it preserves superconductivity relatively well and exhibits strongly favorable interstitial formation energies for attracting O, N, and H. We anticipate that the same design rule applies more broadly: for other superconducting substrates, capping layers that likewise preserve superconductivity as much as possible with increasing thickness should be preferred, especially when relatively thick overlayers are needed to prevent penetration of oxygen or other impurities.